-- Choose the SATA/sSATA AHCI driver indicated then choose the storage drive on which you want to install it. - 5.
+- For RAID, choose the SATA/sSATA RAID driver indicated then choose the storage drive on which you want to install it. - For non-RAID, choose the SATA/sSATA AHCI driver indicated then choose the storage drive on which you want to install it. - 5.
 Once all devices are specified, continue with the installation. - 6.
 After the Windows OS installation has completed, the system will automatically reboot multiple times.